VGCOKE/-Unformed-Bot-/README.md

 # Unformed Bot
 By Coco
 ## Powerful Custom Commands
--Variables, including things like channel topic, membercount, and author id -Comes with embeds!
+- Variables, including things like channel topic, membercount, and author id
+- Comes with embeds!

 ### UnformedBot
 A service provided by Coco | All Rights Reserved